kuijiang94/IADN/README.md

 ## II.
 Test the IADN model

 ####  Test the Retraining Model With Your Own Dataset (TEST_IADN.PY)
-Download the commonly used testing rain dataset (R100H, R100L, TEST100, TEST1200, TEST2800) ([Google Drive](https://drive.google.com/file/d/1H6kigSTD0mucIoXOhpXZn3UqYytpS4TX/view?usp=sharing)), and the test samples and the results of other low-level vision tasks form (dehazing, low-light).
-In addition, the test results of other competing models can be downloaded from here ([TEST1200, TEST100](https://drive.google.com/file/d/11nKUDRWJuapT8rogr6FARCMJF3rJoJtE/view?usp=sharing), [R100H, R100L](https://drive.google.com/file/d/1An5OChbJZnkhlbwGIDQ7wDh-xpkbELp9/view?usp=sharing)).
+Download the commonly used testing rain dataset (R100H, R100L, TEST100, TEST1200, TEST2800) ([Google Drive](https://drive.google.com/file/d/1H6kigSTD0mucIoXOhpXZn3UqYytpS4TX/view?usp=sharing)), and the test results of other competing models can be downloaded from here ([TEST1200, TEST100](https://drive.google.com/file/d/11nKUDRWJuapT8rogr6FARCMJF3rJoJtE/view?usp=sharing), [R100H, R100L](https://drive.google.com/file/d/1An5OChbJZnkhlbwGIDQ7wDh-xpkbELp9/view?usp=sharing)).

+In addition, the test samples and the results of other low-level vision tasks can be downloaded form (dehazing, low-light).

 Put your dataset in './test/test_data/* ' ( *denotes one of the tasks in [deraing, dehazing, and low-light enhancement]).